anandology/lambda-retreat/notes/webassembly.md

 WebAssembly is an instruction format for a stack-based virtual machine, that runs with near-native performance and supported by all modern browsers.

+*Warning: This article is still work-in-progress and will be expanded with more examples and explanation shortly.*

 ## Example: add

 Here is an example of webassembly program to implement a function `add`.